Marguerite Porter Zwicker

 Mary Marguerite Porter Zwicker (née Porter, 1904–1993) was a Canadian artist and art promoter from Halifax, Nova Scotia.
-Known for her watercolor paintings of landscapes and villages in Nova Scotia, Zwicker exhibited her work at the Royal Canadian Academy of Arts, the Montreal Art Association, and the Art Gallery of Nova Scotia.
+Known for her watercolor paintings of landscapes and villages in Nova Scotia, Zwicker exhibited her work at the Royal Canadian Academy of Arts, the Art Association of Montreal and the Art Gallery of Nova Scotia.
 Together with her husband, Leroy Zwicker, she owned and operated Zwicker's Gallery; for most of the 20th century, Zwicker's Gallery was the only Halifax gallery that routinely held art exhibits open to the public.
 It still operates.

 Biography

-Marguerite Porter was born in 1904 in Pleasant Valley, Yarmouth.
+Marguerite Porter was born in 1904 in Pleasant Valley, Nova Scotia.
 She studied painting at the Nova Scotia College of Art, and also traveled to the United States to study privately with German-American abstract expressionist painter Hans Hofmann.
 In 1928, as a senior student at the Nova Scotia College of Art, Porter had one of her etchings accepted by the Society of Canadian Painters, Etchers and Engravers.
 That same year, she began teaching classes at the College, earning an annual salary of $600 for the next two years.
 In 1937, she married a fellow art student named Leroy Zwicker.

 Zwicker taught painting at Acadia University in Wolfville and eventually led "painting and cultural tours" in countries such as Spain, Italy and Portugal.
-She became known for her watercolor paintings of Nova Scotia landscapes and villages, and she exhibited her work at the Royal Canadian Academy of Arts and the Montreal Art Association.
+She became known for her watercolor paintings of Nova Scotia landscapes and villages, and she exhibited her work at the Royal Canadian Academy of Arts and the Art Association of Montreal.
 Zwicker was a member of the Nova Scotia Society of Artists.

 In 1957, Zwicker and her husband became owners of Zwicker's Gallery, the longest-running art store and commercial gallery in Halifax.
 Zwicker's Gallery had been established in 1886 by a member of Leroy's family, and up until the 1970s it was the only gallery in Halifax that routinely held art exhibits open to the public; the gallery was a valuable outlet for local artists.
 The Zwickers continued to operate the gallery themselves until 1968, after which it passed into new ownership.

 In 1959, Zwicker published a book entitled On My Own, in which she reflected on her European travels.

 Both Zwicker and her husband were patrons of the Art Gallery of Nova Scotia (AGNS) after its establishment.
 During the 1980s, as AGNS fought to obtain funding to conserve and exhibit the house of Canadian folk artist Maude Lewis, the Zwickers offered a private donation of $4 million in support of the project.
 In 1991, Zwicker held a solo exhibit of her work at the Art Gallery of Nova Scotia.

 Zwicker died in 1993 in Halifax.